dwc/wordpress-plugin-http-authentication/readme.txt

 * Allow for mixed HTTP and built-in authentication by falling back to wp-login.php (Elliot Kendall)

 == Upgrade Notice ==

+= 4.5 =
+Avoid some PHP errors and warnings; add support for choosing $_SERVER variables

 = 4.4 =
 Minor CSS fix for WordPress 3.3